Trucks.com: Fast Adoption of Digital Freight Brokerage

-Silpa Paul, Frost & Sullivan commercial vehicles industry analyst, mentions Freightera among key automated-on-demand solutions in her article in trucks.com earlier this week and states that we are entering the era of fast adaption of brokerage digitization.
+Silpa Paul, Frost & Sullivan commercial vehicles industry analyst, mentions Freightera among key automated-on-demand solutions in her article on trucks.com earlier this week and states that we are entering the era of fast adaption of brokerage digitization.
 Silpa Paul’s authority comes from prolific work in the space.
 She has published more than 30 research studies covering trucking and logistics.

 “The trucking industry is in a phase of digital transformation, with connected devices bringing greater visibility and transparency across the supply chain.
 The installation of telematics devices in trucks has jumped exponentially and will cover nearly half the trucks in operation in North America by 2025.

-In an era of smartphones, smart cities and smart mobility, the North American trucking industry is headed toward its “smart” future.
+In an era of smartphones, smart cities, and smart mobility, the North American trucking industry is headed toward its “smart” future.
 This is pushed by the 2017 mandate that heavy-duty trucks be equipped with electronic logging devices that digitally track how long truckers drive each day to make sure they comply with federal rules.

 A key segment of the trucking industry that has struggled to digitalize is the brokerage process.
-Digital brokerage solutions – whether digital load boards DAT or Truckstop.com or automated-on-demand solutions like those offered by Convoy, Uber Freight, Loadsmart, Transfix, Next and Freightera – are modernizing the brokerage process.
+Digital brokerage solutions – whether digital load boards DAT or Truckstop.com or automated-on-demand solutions like those offered by Convoy, Uber Freight, Loadsmart, Transfix, Next, and Freightera – are modernizing the brokerage process.
 All are using technology to automate and remove redundancies.”

 Not exactly a new phenomenon in trucking, with the popular loadboard DAT started all the way back in 1978, freight automation has a lot more work to do in optimizing the capacity of road freight.
 “Empty miles account for a staggering 25-40 percent, depending on the type of operation, of total road-freight miles every year in North America.
-This translates to fuel waste, non-productive emissions, lost driver hours, inflated operational costs and unnecessary road congestion.”
-Silpa Paul describes in good detail the need for innovation as well as currently available solutions favorited by venture capitalists and the ways traditional brokerage has responded by acquiring existing digital solutions or, in case of XPO Logistics, by developing their own.
+This translates to fuel waste, non-productive emissions, lost driver hours, inflated operational costs, and unnecessary road congestion.”
+Silpa Paul describes in good detail the need for innovation as well as currently available solutions favorited by venture capitalists and the ways traditional brokerage has responded by acquiring existing digital solutions or, in the case of XPO Logistics, by developing their own.

 In the final word, the author shares an estimate that the rapidly growing digital brokerage industry “will generate at least $11.58 billion in revenue in North America by 2025.
 This figure is close to the 2025 global revenue estimate for telematics services presently, indicating the sheer potential for businesses to succeed in this space.”